For Junior Year Writing Instructors

 - Designing and sequencing course assignments

-- Developing in-class activities
+- Developing peer review activities

 - Giving effective feedback and managing paperloads

 Instructors can find more sample materials and further information about teaching JYW at UMass in the 2007-2008 JYW Sourcebook.
 In 2000, the cross-disciplinary Writing Across the Curriculum Assessment Group, brought together by the JYW Program and the Office of Academic Planning and Assessment (OAPA), wrote a report on establishing shared learning objectives and assignments for JYW courses.
-The full report, including, sample assignments and resources, is available on the OAPA website.
+The full report, including sample assignments and resources, is available on the OAPA website.

 Some resources and further reading about teaching writing in the disciplines can be found here.